 Australia Square NSW 1215

 Should the whistleblower want to make their disclosure anonymously, they should do so using an email address from which the person’s identity cannot be determined, and the declaration does not identify themselves in the email.
 Should the whistleblower choose to remain anonymous, the whistleblower is requested to continue to maintain ongoing two-way communication with Unimutual to enable follow up, questions, feedback and keep the whistleblower informed on the progress of the investigation.

-Reportable conduct means any conduct concerning Unimutual and/or The Managers, that is:
+Reportable conduct means any conduct concerning Unimutual, that is:

 - in breach of internal policy (such as the code of conduct); and/or

 - in danger, or represents danger, to the public or Unimutual’s financial system.